-The wreckfish program is an ITQ program, which allows the privileges to be transferred subsequent to initial allocations.
-Under the wreckfish ITQ program, a fisherman holds a share (percentage) of the quota and receives quota pounds annually that correspond to that percentage.
+The Wreckfish ITQ program allows the privileges (shares) to be transferred subsequent to initial allocations.
+Under the Wreckfish ITQ program, a fisherman holds a share (percentage) of the quota and receives quota lb annually that correspond to that percentage.

-The Wreckfish ITQ program is a paper-based catch share program that utilizes share certificates to verify the shares held and ITQ coupons to represent quota pounds allocated to each shareholder.
+The Wreckfish ITQ program is a paper-based catch share program that utilizes share certificates to verify the shares held and ITQ coupons to represent quota lb allocated to each shareholder.
 The share holdings and distribution of coupons are administered by the Southeast Regional Office (SERO).
 Share certificates identify the number of shares held by each entity.
 All or a portion of an entity's shares may be transferable.
 Transfers are conducted by completing the form on the back on the share certificate and mailing the certificate to NMFS.
-NMFS will then create new certificates with the appropriate number of shares for the transferor (if applicable) and the transferee.
+NMFS then creates new certificates with the appropriate number of shares for the transferor (if applicable) and the transferee.

-The pounds allocated to each shareholder (i.e., ITQ) are calculated by multiplying the share percentage by the wreckfish commercial ACL in gutted weight.
+The lb allocated to each shareholder (i.e., ITQ) are calculated by multiplying the share percentage by the wreckfish commercial ACL in gutted weight.
 Prior to the start of the fishing year, the quota share are provided in the form of coupons to the wreckfish shareholders in 100 lb or 500 lb denominations.
 All coupons expire at the end of year fishing year and are clearly marked with the fishing year.
 Each coupon has a specific barcode that can be traced to the original wreckfish permit holder.
 ITQ coupons are transferable from one wreckfish shareholder to another through the completion of the form on the back of the coupon.
 All transferred coupons must be signed and contain the shareholder's certificate number.
 ITQ coupons can only be possessed by a shareholder or the shareholder's employee, contractor, or agent.

-A two-part coupon system that is included in both the logbook program and the dealer reporting system provides additional verification of the data, as well as serving as an enforcement aid, and providing additional management data, not available from the other two systems.
+Each coupon contains two parts: a "Fishermen" portion and a "Fish House" portion.
+This two-part coupon system is included in both the logbook program and the dealer reporting system to provide additional verification of the data, as well as serving as an enforcement aid, and providing additional management data, not available from the other two systems.
 The coupon system also records annual catch quota transfers, if any occur.

 The program restricts the possession of wreckfish on board a fishing vessel if the weight of the fish exceeds the total of ITQ coupons aboard the vessel.
 Upon harvesting wreckfish, wreckfish fishermen must land the species at an approved dealer.
 Vessel owners participating in the fishery are required to fill out a logbook for each month that the fishery is open.
 A "no fishing" report is required if no fishing is done for an entire month that the fishery is open.
-ITQ coupons are used to count quota pounds that are used for each trip.
+ITQ coupons are used to count quota lb that are used for each trip.
 Prior to the trip's end, the coupons equal to the amount of wreckfish on board, must be signed and dated by the fishermen.
 The coupons are sent in along with the logbook form for each trip that is taken.